 1905–1906 WERTHEIMER’S Aerial Railway

-In his Prospectus (opposite) Wertheimer suggested that because Hobart was experiencing a great increase in shipboard tourist traffic and "the panoramic view obtainable from its summit is universally admitted to be unsurpassed in any part of the world" therefore :— some mechanised transport to the summit would have patronage and uniqueness.
+In his Prospectus Wertheimer suggested that because Hobart was experiencing a great increase in shipboard tourist traffic and "the panoramic view obtainable from its summit is universally admitted to be unsurpassed in any part of the world" therefore :— some mechanised transport to the summit would have patronage and uniqueness.
 Success was assured notwithstanding the fact that the conveyance would “have to deal with an established [road] passenger traffic” because “the difficulties of reaching the summit [on foot] are too well known to need special comment.
 Not only is the road rough, but the time required to accomplish the journey debars many thousands of passengers."

 1928–1931 CHANDLER’S Aerial cable tramway

 The next iteration was developed by a local consortium headed by one James Chandler.
-Like Wertheimer, Mr Chandler’s "aerial cable tramway" would travel The Springs to Summit route and attract those who "through either lack of time or inability to adjust their arrangements are unable to make the trip on foot".
-Chandler’s journey time: ten minutes.
-He added a new market segment: the "many more persons of mature years [who] would enjoy a trip to the top of the mountain in safety and greater comfort".
+Like Wertheimer, Chandler’s "aerial cable tramway" would travel The Springs to Summit route and attract those who "through either lack of time or inability to adjust their arrangements are unable to make the trip on foot".
+Chandler added a new market segment: the "many more persons of mature years [who] would enjoy a trip to the top of the mountain in safety and greater comfort".

-Though it had an employment benefit, a Great Depression gripped the nation and the scheme never had a single rivet popped.
+Though it had an employment benefit, a Great Depression then gripped the nation and the scheme never had a single rivet popped.
 Eventually, Chandler popped off his perch instead.

 Burbury posed an “aerial mini-bus" version that would whisk 100 passengers skyward via an aerial cableway—strung between pylons “as familiar as HEC transmission towers”—in two gondolas whose blue cabins looked like they flew out of a Jetson's cartoon.

-Better known (from in its third iteration) as "Skyway”, Burbury’s scheme, like its predecessors, was founded upon cruise ship passengers and took ten minutes to reach the summit from the Cascade Brewery base station.
+Better known (from in its first iteration) as "Skyway”, Burbury’s scheme, like its predecessors, was founded upon cruise ship passengers and took ten minutes to reach the summit from the Cascade Brewery base station.
 Burbury, likewise, offered a (beginner) ski field at the back of the mountain.
-To photography and a cross-sectional illustration he added moving pictures a promotional video that included pioneering special effects.
+To photography and a cross-sectional illustration he added moving pictures in a promotional video that included pioneering special effects.
 (Thanks to the ABC, you can still watch Skyway’s promotional video.)
 His final cost estimate was $35 million.

 Repulsed, for a further seven years Burbury tweaked his plan again and yet again.
 The hotel accommodation was dropped, a revolving restaurant was substituted, the route was changed; but none of his tinkering increased his favour.
 The local Council and the Labor government turned against him.
 The Wellington Park Management Plan was altered to outlaw cable cars to the summit.